mohamedyd/awesome_resources/README.md

 * [the incredible PyTorch](https://github.com/ritchieng/the-incredible-pytorch): This repo is a curated list of tutorials, projects, libraries, videos, papers, books and anything related to the incredible PyTorch.

+* [* Efficient Python for Data Scientists](https://github.com/youssefHosni/Efficient-Python-for-Data-Scientists): Learn how to write efficient python code as a data scientist

 # Miscellaneous